doma2k/serverless-academy/README.md

 ## Notes

-- scripts shold be lunched from ''src'' folder
+- scripts shold be lunched from 'src' folder
 - env.example need to be renamed to .env and set to own keys without ""
 - utils.js are handling .env
 - For 03 task chat-id token need to be added to .env